Learn about the possible side effects of treatment with PIQRAY.

 The importance of preparing for potential side effects of PIQRAY

 With any new treatment option, it’s natural to have concerns about the potential side effects.
-The most serious side effects of PIQRAY include severe allergic reactions, severe skin reactions, high blood sugar levels (hyperglycemia), lung problems (pneumonitis), and diarrhea, but everyone experiences therapies differently.
+The most serious side effects of PIQRAY include severe allergic reactions, severe skin reactions, high blood sugar levels (hyperglycemia), lung problems (pneumonitis), diarrhea or colitis (inflammation of your intestines), but everyone experiences therapies differently.
 Knowing what side effects you may encounter can help you and your doctor take action at the earliest signs.

 PIQRAY may also cause side effects that you may not be familiar with.
 Your health care provider may decrease your dose, have you take a break from treatment, or tell you to completely stop taking PIQRAY if you develop certain serious side effects.

 High blood sugar levels (hyperglycemia).
 Hyperglycemia is common with PIQRAY and may be severe.
 Your health care provider will monitor your blood sugar levels before you start and during treatment with PIQRAY.
 Your health care provider may monitor your blood sugar levels more often if you have a history of type 2 diabetes.

 - more frequent urination than usual or a higher amount of urine than normal

 If you experience hyperglycemia, this does not necessarily mean you have diabetes, though your health care provider may monitor your blood sugar levels more often if you have a history of type 2 diabetes.